ThomasCarroll/htqc/r_course/introToR_Session2.md

 Number 10 is  10
 ```

-Functions to loop over data types
+Conditions and Loops (14/21) -Functions to loop over data types
 ================================

 There are functions which allow you to loop over a data type and apply a function to the subsection of that data.

 - **apply** - Apply function to rows or columns of a matrix/data frame and return results as a vector,matrix or list.

-- **lapply** - Apply function to every element of a vector or list and return results as a vector.
+- **lapply** - Apply function to every element of a vector or list and return results as a list.

 - **sapply** - Apply function to every element of a vector or list and return results as a vector,matrix or list.

-apply()
+Conditions and Loops (15/21) - apply()
 =========

 The **apply()** function applys a function to the rows or columns of a matrix.
 The arguments **FUN** specifies the function to apply and **MARGIN** whether to apply the functions by rows/columns or both.